The Home Cleaning Routine

 Make your mirrors and windows shine using glass cleaner (or a vinegar-and-water solution) and a squeegee.

-Finish each room with a quick surface vacuuming, and spend a few extra seconds vacuuming near the doorways.
+Finish each room with a quick surface vacuuming, and spend a few extra seconds near the doorways.

 Basic Cleaning Products and Tools